 I've been using Gravity Forms on my buying website for a couple of years now, and it's awesome.
 It acts as the primary submission form when visitors submit their property information to me when requesting an offer.

-The only down side to Gravity Forms is that it's not free (though, considering what it can do, the cost isn't terribly outrageous).
+The only downside to Gravity Forms is that it's not free (though, considering what it can do, the cost isn't outrageous).

-Note: If you're vehemently opposed to spending money and looking for a FREE form builder that also works pretty well, you can also check out Contact Form 7.
+Note: If you're vehemently opposed to spending money and looking for a FREE form builder that also works pretty well, you can also check out Ninja Forms.

 2. Interactive US Map